palladius/ricc.rocks/zzo.ricc.rocks/content/en/about/index.md

 ## Personal

 I'm Italian, except I'm mostly on time.
-I've lived in Italy 32 years, then moved to Ireland, and in 2011 I moved to Switzerland where I currently live with my kind and caring wife Kate and two amazeballs kids: *AJ* and *Sebowski*.
-You can find us on Instagram, or in the family gallery.
+I've lived in Italy 32 years, then moved to Ireland (2008), and in 2011 I moved to Switzerland where I currently live with my kind and caring wife Kate and two amazing kids: *AJ* and *Sebowski*.
+You can find us on [Instagram](https://www.instagram.com/palladius/), or in the [family gallery](/en/gallery/riccardo-family/).

 Of course, I live in Switzerland.

- { { <
- img src="/gallery/riccardo-sport/zurich-descent-wineyard-lake.jpeg" title="Vineyard in Meilen (Zurisee)" caption="I love cycling, swimming, wine and Zurich.
-Except you can't see the bike I'm holding while taking this pic." alt="wineyard in Zurich" width="800px" position="center"
+{{< img src="/gallery/riccardo-sport/zurich-descent-wineyard-lake.jpeg" title="Vineyard in Meilen (Zurisee)" caption="I love cycling, swimming, wine and Zurich.
+You can see everything here, except the bike I'm holding while taking this pic." alt="wineyard in Zurich" width="800px" position="center" >}}
- > } }

 ## Hobbies